-Water levels from 02nd to 08th April 2019 at Chiang Sean and Luang Prabang stations were stayed above their long-term averages (LTAs).
-From 09th to 15th April 2019, water levels at these 02 stations will be decreased from 0.70 meter to more than 1 m dur to the regulation of hydropower dam at the Jinghong Station from 11th to 20th April 2019.
+Water levels from 09th to 15th April 2019 at Chiang Sean and Luang Prabang stations were stayed above their long-term averages (LTAs).
+However, water levels at these 02 stations were decreased significantly from 0.70 meter to more than 1 m due to the regulation of hydropower dam at the Jinghong Station from 11th to 17th April 2019.

 Since last year 2018, the water level at Lao PDR's Luang Prabang rise over their historical long-term averages, based on the observed water level monitoring provided by Department of Hydrology and Meteorology (DMH).
 It showed the higher levels than previously historical maximum water level recorded from 2010 to 2018.
 The cause of abnormal rise of water level at Chiang Saen are likely caused by experience of hydropower operation upstream in the Southern Yunnan province of China during the Dry Season period.
-This inflow from Chiang Saen could be affected to the raised water levels at Luang

-Prabang and Chiang Khan stations (approximal 2 days travelling time of flows from Chiang Saen).
+This inflow from Chiang Saen could be affected to the raised water levels at Luang Prabang and Chiang Khan stations (approximal 2 days travelling time of flows from Chiang Saen).
 However, the continuing rise water level on the Mekong mainstream to date at Luang Prabang is not likely effected by inflows from upstream or rainfall in the catchment.
 This raising up water level not due to high rainfall in the Upper Mekong Basin but rather a consequence of an increase of water impounding of hydropower downstream and other inflows from tributaries upstream of Luang Prabang.
 It is needed to discuss among relevant stakeholders (MRCS, DMH and Xaiyaburi) for further detail information to find out what are the most influent inflows for this station and the solution.